LISTEN TO THIS ARTICLE:

 People tend to begin using stimulants and have higher risk for developing dependence in their early to mid 20s, later than with other drugs.
 About 1.5 million Americans currently use cocaine, and 1.6 million use amphetamine-type stimulants, of which methamphetamine accounts for a third.
 In both cases, the age group with the highest percentages of users was 18-25 years old.

-People are twice as likely to develop a use disorder with cocaine one year after the first use compared to alcohol and marijuana.
+People are twice as likely to develop a use disorder with cocaine compared to alcohol and marijuana.
 Similarly with methamphetamine, the lag time between initial use and first admission to a treatment program is 6 years less than for other illicit drugs.
 This rapid onset of dependence is because of how powerfully stimulants activate the brain reward system.
 They work by rapidly increasing levels of dopamine, the neurotransmitter that mediates feelings of pleasure and motivation.
-Though all drugs of abuse activate this same system to some extent, this is in addition to their other neurochemical effects.
+Though all drugs of abuse activate this same system, this is in addition to their other neurochemical effects.
 In contrast, this is the primary effect of stimulants.